 Metcalf's main focus over the past 4 years has been the infrastructure.
 He was part of the committees that analyzed the state of the town's roads and is a strong supporter of Measure K. "We need to get things done," he said.
 "The yield of the measure will be less than what we need, but it will stop the bleed."
 Metcalf understands that some residents are concerned the money could be spent on other things.
 "The plan is to bond some of the revenue stream up to \$7.1 million," he said.
 "That will be used to start the work that needs to be done.
-About half of the sales tax will serve that debt; the other half will campaign and then supported the beat the discretion of the Town Coun-Hetfield estate (the building of 6 Rancho Laguna Development project cil."
-Metcalf says that surveys have new homes).
-"The General Plan dithat allows construction on a minor shown that the top 5 priorities of residents are linked to infrastructure.
+About half of the sales tax will serve that debt; the other half will be at the discretion of the Town Council."
+Metcalf says that surveys have shown that the top 5 priorities of residents are linked to infrastructure.
 "What Council in its right mind would spend that money on anything other than infrastructure?" he asked.
 He added that the ordinance requires establishing a volunteer citizens' oversight committee.

 Metcalf was involved in the Rancho Laguna Park and off-leash dog issue.
 "There was no consensus on the Council and some people dug their heels into the sand," he said.
 "We need to put this question to rest.
 The town is tearing itself apart over this and there are more important issues to look at."
 Like the rest of the current Council, he supports the construction of a spatial separation between off-leash dogs and other park users.